Snipbook is live

 Three colors as three roles, the 60-30-10 rule, and the one saturation cheat that makes any palette look expensive.

-Turn it up: playing with color without blowing it
+Turn it up: playing with color without losing control

 Triadic schemes, shade / tint / tone, five color vibe families, and swapping black-on-white for color-on-color.